MCT-master/mct-master.github.io/_posts/2019-02-22-The-Magic-Piano.md

 ### From MIDI To JSON

 As we were going to use the same melody for playback as well as for the user interaction, we first came up with an idea to play through a MIDI-file.
-It ended up being challenging getting javaScript to handle MIDI-data.
+It ended up being challenging getting JavaScript to handle MIDI-data.
 We tried to implement a library called <a href="https://www.npmjs.com/package/midi-player-js">MIDIPlayerJS</a> to get it to work, but the library itself seemed to have some fault, preventing it from working.

-As <a href="https://www.w3schools.com/whatis/whatis_json.asp" target="_blank">JSON</a> (JavaScript Object Notation) is a file format used for storing and transporting text data, and we knew it was easy to handle for javaScript, we started looking for ways to convert MIDI-files to JSON-files.
+As <a href="https://www.w3schools.com/whatis/whatis_json.asp" target="_blank">JSON</a> (JavaScript Object Notation) is a file format used for storing and transporting text data, and we knew it was easy to handle for JavaScript, we started looking for ways to convert MIDI-files to JSON-files.
 It didn’t take long before we found an easy way to convert, using a website called <a href="https://www.visipiano.com MIDI-to-json-converter/" target="_blank">Visipiano</a>.
-Using Ableton, Guy created the MIDI files for the two songs we were about to use (ABCD and Allefugler).
+Using Ableton, Guy created the MIDI files for the two songs we were about to use (ABCD and Alle Fugler).
 The only thing we had to do, was to drag it into this website, and then download it as a JSON-file, ready for implementation.

 ### Extracting JSON Data

 The code below shows 32 of 321 lines of the JSON-file containing all the data needed for playing the ABCD-song.
-The syntax is identical to javaScript code for creating objects, which makes it easy for javaScript to work with.
+The syntax is identical to JavaScript code for creating objects, which makes it easy for JavaScript to work with.
 The file is constructed in an object, with more nested objects, where every object has key-value pairs.
 In the code snippet you can see the key called “notes”, which has an array of all the note information of the melody as its value.

     //{
     "header": {